 Belarusian officials continue to harass New Life Full Gospel Church, Forum 18 News Service has learnt.
 On 4 January the church received a summons from the Minsk City Natural Resources and Environmental Protection Committee, claiming that the church had polluted the ground around its building with oil, causing large amounts of damage.
 Church members reject the allegation, Sergei Lukanin noting that "for some reason they only took samples from the road which comes into the car park.
 Of course they're going to find traces of oil there."
 Belarus also continues to people for the "offence" of unregistered religious activity.
 Challenged about two heavy fines of a pensioner for this "offence", Lyudmila Paprakova of Grodno Ideology Department told Forum 18 that "we don't have such persecution here.
 We're absolutely democratic."
-After a woman was fined for allowing her home to be used for unregistered worship, Alla Starikevich of Brest City Ideology Department described the role of officials who started the case as "to maintain mutual relations with religious communities."Belarus continues to harass and fine people conducting unregistered religious activity, Forum 18 News Service has found.
+After a woman was fined for allowing her home to be used for unregistered meetings for worship, Alla Starikevich of Brest City Ideology Department described the role of officials who started the case as "to maintain mutual relations with religious communities."Belarus continues to harass and fine people conducting unregistered religious activity, Forum 18 News Service has found.
 The most recent example of this is using the Minsk City Natural Resources and Environmental Protection Committee to continue the state's long-running campaign against New Life Church in the capital Minsk.
-Also, two heavy fines have been imposed on a 68-year old pensioner in Grodno [Hrodna] and a woman in Brest was fined for allowing her home to be used for unregistered worship.
+Also, two heavy fines have been imposed on a 68-year old pensioner in Grodno [Hrodna] and a woman in Brest was fined for allowing her home to be used for unregistered meetings for worship.

 As well as this, two Polish Catholic priests working in parishes in Grodno Region have been banned from religious work after the end of 2009.
 Officials gave no reasons for the decisions (see F18News 5 January 2010 http://www.forum18.org/Archive.php?article_id=1392).